aramisgithub/questpresentation/script/document.md

 ## Mulan

 The army that Mulan is a part of travels to a village the Huns decimated after being tricked by Mushu into going to war with the Huns.
+The music ramps up and an encounter with the Huns is all but certain.

 ## Odyssey